xDivisionByZerox/rename-directory-content/README.md

 # rename-directory-content
-Rename all files in a directory based on the directory name
+Rename all files in a directory based on the directory name.
+Build in NodeJS (because I can).

 # Installation